JSON++ v1.01 A set of C++ classes to support

 a single distribution point for the source code.

-which ever of the modules in your application requires the JSON
+in which ever of the modules in your application requires the JSON functionality.

-functionality.
-The header file will look after pulling in any dependent
+The header file will look after pulling in any dependent header files

 V1.0 (25 November 2017)